 Psychometric assessments come in many different shapes and sizes, from gamified personality questionnaires to role-specific cognitive ability tests.
-But, regardless of what you’re using them for everyone wants the same thing; a secure, easy to use assessment that measures what it claims to.
+Regardless of what you’re using them for everyone wants the same thing; a secure, easy to use assessment that measures what it claims to.

 While your specific needs may change depending on whether you want to use assessments for recruitment or development, perhaps you have a preference for traditional over game-based assessments, or place candidate experience rather than cost-effectiveness at the top of your wish list.
 Factors such as this will all affect which provider you eventually chose.